Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 - Warp drive is disabled (it'd be slower)
 - Attempting to travel to Halloween Town or Atlantica will take you to Monstro if it has not yet been visited
 - To go to Hollow Bastion 2, select the warp point that takes you there

-CutsceneSkip:
+- There is a possibility that going to Deep Jungle or Neverland for the first time will not initiate the opening cutscenes.
+In this case, report the issue.
+You can progress the game by going to treehouse/cabin

+Unskippable:
 - Allows skipping unskippable cutscenes (Wonderland, HB2)
-- Allows skipping cutscenes earlier (Riku waking up at HB)
- - Change 'earlySkips = false' to 'earlySkips = true' on line 1 in the lua file
 - Can not skip text boxes or "mini cutscenes" such as drinking enlarge/shrink potions in Wonderland

-FasterDialogAnims:
+EarlySkip:
+- Allows skipping cutscenes earlier
+- May cause glitches

+FasterDialog:
+- Speeds up text boxes

+FasterAnims:
-- Speeds up text boxes and "mini cutscenes" as well as room transitions
+- Speeds "mini cutscenes" as well as room transitions
 - Also speeds up summon animations.
 If you don't want that, replace "summonSpeedup = true" with "summonSpeedup = false"
 - Default speed multiplier is 2.0, but you can change it to anything you like